 - The outside book drop is available 24/7 and will be checked at opening each day.

 - All library materials must be returned via the outside book drop.
-Please do not return materials from other libraries in the book drop.

 - We will continue to quarantine materials for 3-5 days.

 - Returned items will be discharged from a patron account on the day they are removed from the book drop.

 - Overdue items will again accrue fines beginning of October 1, 2020.

 - We are NOT accepting any book donations until further notice.